ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-gb.md

 ![nexthop field](images/api-result.png){.thumbnail}

-Then use this API call to move the IP into the IPS parking lot:
+Then use this API call to move the IP addresses to "IP parking":

 > [!api]
 >